aasaandinesh/twitter-analysis/README.md

 * [Twitter Search API](https://developer.twitter.com/en/docs/tweets/search/overview/basic-search)
 * [Django](https://www.djangoproject.com/) For developing the entire Backend

-In this repository, I will talk about the Architecture of this Android app.
-The Django part is present at this [link](https://github.com/aasaandinesh/twitter-analysis)

 To run the project you would need secrets.json file in this format and keep it in the paytm app
 ```